Right to Know: Resources

 Welcome to the AHCJ Right to Know page.
 The Right to Know Committee promotes the free flow of health and medical information, advises the AHCJ Board of Directors on potential advocacy positions and serves as a resource for members on access issues.

-The committee co-chairs are Felice Freyer, a medical writer at The Providence Journal, and Irene Wielawski, an independent journalist.
+Irene Wielawski, an independent journalist, is chair of the committee and Felice Freyer, a medical writer at The Providence Journal, serves as vice chair.
 Please contact Freyer or Wielawski if you have a question or want to help.

 During the past few years, AHCJ has voiced concern to the U.S. Department of Health and Human Services when it decided to centralize its press operations, worked with the U.S. Centers for Disease Control and Prevention to improve access to journalists after the anthrax attacks and joined with other journalism groups, through the Council of National Journalism Organizations, to keep access to public records and information.